Technology

 If you’re experiencing slow or erratic WiFi performance in your dorm:

 • Try switching locations to a less populated area.
-When a wireless network has too many devices trying to connect to it, the network becomes saturated and slow.
+When a wireless network has too many devices trying to connect to it, the network becomes saturated and slows.
 Moving around can help break up the density and lessen the saturation.

-If the above doesn’t help, we suggest you contact the 24/7 at 520-626-TECH for further assistance.
+• If the above doesn’t help, we suggest you contact the University Technology 24/7 hotline at 520-626-TECH for further assistance.

 Here is a list of approved devices for wired or wireless networks in the dorms.
 Honors Village has a third-party internet provider.
 Learn more here.

-More Specifics:
+More Specifics

 (520)-626-8324 (TECH)